matrix-org/matrix-spec-proposals/proposals/3283-enable_set_displayname-capabilities.md

 When presenting profile settings, clients should use capabilities in order to display the correct UI.

 Capability should always be present.
+Servers should always send these capabilities.
+If they aren't (because the server does not support a new enough spec version or for any other reason), clients should behave as if they were present and set to true.

 ## Unstable prefix